|

 1877

-Hothouse and stable near Confederate Cemetery destroyed by fire.
-The 9:30 p.m. fire is caused by a furnace used for heating the plants in the hothouse.
+was caused by a furnace used for heating the plants in the hothouse.
 (January 4, 1877)obs05jan77

-A. W. Fraps' ice house in the rear of saloon between Fayetteville and Salisbury Streets burn.
-The house is destroyed, but the fire is prevented from spreading by the fire companies.
-(March 3, 1877)obs04mar77
+A. W. Fraps' ice house in the rear of saloon between Fayetteville and Salisbury Streets burned.
+The house

-Telegraph office opens in Raleigh.
-Bells are planned for each engine and hose house, to notify the fire companies of alarm locations.
-Unknown if plans are implemented. (by April 6, 1877)obs06apr77
+Telegraph office opened in Raleigh.
+Bells were planned for each engine and hose house, to notify the fire companies of alarm locations.
+Unknown if plans

 Unoccupied residence on Salisbury Street destroyed by fire.
 (July 6, 1877)obs07jul77

-Mill and factory just west of the North Carolina Railroad depot burns.
-The Railroad warehouse and depot are saved.
-(July 24, 1877)obs25jul77
+Mill and factory just west of the North Carolina Railroad depot burned.
+The Railroad warehouse and depot

-Horton residence in second precinct catches fire.
+Horton residence in second precinct caught fire.

-The attached kitchen is destroyed.
+The attached kitchen was destroyed.
 (September 5, 1877)obs06sep77

 Street Commissioner under direction of Chief of Fire Department instructed to build three more cisterns.
-Two dozen caps and belts also ordered purchased for the Victor Company.
-(September 18?, 1877)obs18sep77
+Two dozen caps and belts also ordered

-Victor Company travels to Fayetteville.
+Victor Company travelled to Fayetteville.
 (September 21, 1877)obs22sep77

 Apparatus note: Two hose reels reported purchased